near-everything/marketplace-demo/README.md

     });
     ```

-3. Migrate the database.
-Run the migration or generate the schema to add the necessary fields and tables to the database.
+3. Generate the schema to add the necessary fields and tables to the database.

   ```bash
   npx @better-auth/cli generate